 - Fees?
 No fees.
 Elder abuse case consultation services are made possible through funding from the NYC Department for the Aging, and are thus offered free of charge.

 - Include in your email or phone message the best time to reach you to discuss your case consultation request.
+We aim to get back to people within 24 business hours after receiving the message.

 - Case consults will be scheduled ASAP, upon availability.
 These consultations are usually provided by phone, but at times are provided in-person.